edgedb/edgedb/docs/edgeql/sets.rst

 .. note::

-  Types are considered *compatible* if they can be implicitly cast into each other.
+  Types are considered *compatible* if one can be implicitly cast into each other.
+For reference on implicit castability, see :ref:`Standard Library > Casts <ref_eql_casts_table>`.

 .. _ref_eql_set_literals_are_singletons: